lanesky/ff-win-installer/README.en.md

    This installer is still in the testing phase, so it may be unstable.

 3. **Technical Skill Requirement**
    Although this installer can be used to install FaceFusion on Windows systems, please note that the installation environment on Windows can be quite complex.
 Users of this installer should have a certain level of technical ability to handle potential issues.
-Therefore, it is recommended to use the official FaceFusion installer.
+Therefore, using the official FaceFusion installer might be a better choice for general users.

 ## Post-Installation
 After installation, the following three shortcuts will be generated: